LoopKit/loopdocs/docs/loop-3/onboarding.md

 ### Insulin Sensitivities

 Your [Insulin Sensitivity Factor](therapy-settings.md#insulin-sensitivities) is the drop in glucose expected from one unit of insulin over the entire duration of insulin activity.
-It may be different than the correction factor used with shots or manual pumping.
+It may be a different value than what you used as the Correction Factor with shots or manual pumping.
 Loop uses your ISF every 5 minutes when calculating predicted glucose levels.

 * At least one insulin sensitivity factor (ISF) must be entered
 * A daily schedule with varying ISF can be entered

 Loop works best if you have [tested and optimized](https://loopkit.github.io/looptips/settings/settings/) your ISF settings for accuracy.
 Insulin sensitivities can change for many reasons including waiting too long to change your infusion set.
 Loop will not auto-detect changes in ISF.

-Incorrectly set ISF is the most common cause of roller coaster glucoses for new Loop users.
+Incorrectly set ISF is a common cause of roller coaster glucoses for new Loop users.
 You may need to raise (increase) your ISF value/number to help smooth a roller coaster glucose trend.
 You can read about that topic more over in LoopTips [here](https://loopkit.github.io/looptips/settings/settings/#3rd-insulin-sensitivity-factor).

 ### Therapy Settings Review